-Certificate students will work with an advisor in their primary or a closely related discipline to develop a plan for completing the certificate.
-The advisory relationship is intended to be facilitative; students are free to request a different advisor at any time.
+Certificate students will work with both the WGSS program director and an advisor in their primary department to develop a plan for completing the certificate coursework.

 Eligibility for Enrollment

 Any student with a bachelor’s degree who has been admitted to or is currently enrolled in a graduate program at Northeastern is eligible to pursue a Graduate Certificate in Women’s, Gender, and Sexuality Studies.
 Applicants should have at least a “B” average in their graduate course work (or undergraduate for entering students).